Miasteczko Krajeńskie

 Miasteczko Krajeńskie is a town in Piła County, Greater Poland Voivodeship, in west-central Poland.
 It is the seat of the gmina (administrative district) called Gmina Miasteczko Krajeńskie.

 The town has a population of 1,163.

+History

 Miasteczko is a former private town, once located in the Kalisz Voivodeship in the Greater Poland Province of the Kingdom of Poland.
 The adjective Krajeńskie was added to the name after the historical-ethnocultural region of Krajna, within which it is located.

 Polish folk hero Michał Drzymała is buried at the local cemetery.

+Following the German-Soviet invasion of Poland, which started World War II in September 1939, it was occupied by Germany until 1945.
+The local Polish police chief was murdered by the Russians in the Katyn massacre in 1940.

+In 1945, the German occupation ended, and town was restored to Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.
+In the following years, the Polish anti-communist resistance was active in the town and its environs, including the Home Army.